Equivalence Relations and Functions - Explore Branches of Science and Engineering

 What is the difference between an equivalence relation and a function?

 An equivalence relation is a type of relation between two elements that satisfies three properties, while a function is a type of relation between two sets that assigns each element of the first set to a unique element of the second set.
-Equivalence relations are used to define partitions of a set, while functions are used to model relationships between sets.
+Researchers use equivalence relations to define partitions of a set, while they use functions to model relationships between sets.

 How are equivalence relations and functions related?

 Equivalence relations and functions are related in that they both involve relations between elements or sets.
-In some cases, functions can be used to define equivalence relations, and vice versa.
-For example, the relation “is congruent modulo n” can be defined using a function that maps each integer to its remainder when divided by n.
+Functions define equivalence relations, and equivalence relations can also define functions.
+For example, the relation “is congruent modulo n” uses a function that maps each integer to its remainder when divided by n.